 Nuts Do Not Contribute To Weight Gain

-We discussed here a study that showed people on a weight loss diet lost the same amount of weight whether they were eating nuts or not.
-The total amount of fat in their diet made no difference and would not disrupt their weight loss plans.
-An 8 year study with women not on a weight loss diet showed less weight gain in those who ate more nuts.
+Previously, we discussed a study that showed people on a weight loss diet lost the same amount of weight whether they were eating nuts or not.
+In brief, the total amount of fat in their diet made no difference, and would not disrupt their weight loss plans.
+Similarly, an 8 year study with women not on a weight loss diet showed less weight gain in the women who ate more nuts.

 Nuts Reduce Belly Fat

 This most recent research (1) was done with 7000 people who were older and had a high cardiovascular risk.
-The researchers looked at those getting less than one serving per week of nuts versus those getting more than 3 per week.
-The group with high nut consumption had less obesity, narrower waists, and less intra-abdominal fat.
-And from a health aspect there were fewer of them with metabolic syndrome and diabetes than were present in the low nut consumption group.
+The researchers looked at those getting less than one serving per week of nuts versus those getting more than 3 servings per week.
+In short, the group with high nut consumption had less obesity, narrower waists, and less intra-abdominal fat.
+And from a health aspect, the high nut consumption group had fewer people with metabolic syndrome and diabetes.

-Nuts Are Part Of A Healthy Weight Loss Diet
+Nuts Are A Part Of A Healthy Weight Loss Diet

-So if you have been hesitant to include nuts in your weight loss diet, know that you will be able to eat nuts and still lose weight.
-They actually help you to lose fat, shrink your belly and decrease your chance of diabetes.
-They provide essential fatty acids and have very little saturated fat.
+So if you have been hesitant to include nuts in your weight loss diet, know that you will be able to eat nuts.
+Specifically, they actually help you to lose fat, shrink your belly, and decrease your chance of diabetes.
+They provide essential fatty acids.
+And they have very little saturated fat.
 They are an important part of a healthy weight loss diet.

-Other studies have shown that the inclusion of nuts in your diet will contribute to many improvements in health risk, as discussed here.
-They can be a great source of potassium, adding a lot of potassium in a small volume so you can reach the 4700 mg needed daily.
+Other studies have shown that the inclusion of nuts in your diet will contribute to many improvements in health risk.
+They can be a great source of potassium, adding a lot of potassium in a small volume.
+So they more easily allow you to reach the 4700 mg needed daily.
 Nuts should form one of the food groups you get daily.